 Catch Fiji’s best surf breaks

 Fiji is home to the epic Cloudbreak, which is consistently ranked among the 10 most challenging surf breaks in the world.
-As with all the big breaks in Fiji, it can only be accessed by boat so serious surfers should think about checking in to nearby Mamanuca Islands surf resorts such as Tavarua or Namotu.
+As with all the big breaks in Fiji, it can only be accessed by boat so serious surfers should think about checking in to nearby Mamanuca Islands surf resorts.
 Other renowned breaks in the vicinity include Cloudbreak’s little brother, Restaurants, and Swimming Pools, which is named for its clear, aquamarine water.
-The mighty Frigates Passage (“Fiji’s Pipeline”) is about 20 kilometres offshore from Pacific Harbour and can be accessed from low-key surf resorts scattered along the Coral Coast, such as Waidroka Bay Resort, and Beqa Lagoon Resort.
+The mighty Frigates Passage (“Fiji’s Pipeline”) is about 20 kilometres offshore from Pacific Harbour and can be accessed from low-key surf resorts scattered along the Coral Coast.
 Beach breaks in Fiji are limited due to the protective barrier reefs that fringe much of the islands but Sigatoka Rivermouth has a decent wave.
 Beginners and bodyboarders can take to the smaller waves at Natadola Beach and Fiji Hideaway Resort & Spa on the Coral Coast.

 Dive or snorkel Fiji’s coral reefs

 With more than 10,000 square kilometres of pristine coral reefs, Fiji has plenty to dazzle snorkellers and divers here in the “soft coral capital of the world”.
 The sea harbours more than 1500 species of marine life and in many areas it’s so clear you won’t even need a mask and snorkel.
-Divers can also sign up for shark dives or memorable manta ray encounters.
+Divers can also sign up for memorable manta ray encounters.
 The beauty of Fiji’s reefs is they’re everywhere – no matter where you’re staying you won’t be far from an underwater wonderland.
 Many resorts have their own dive set-ups or will happily organise a dive operator for you.
-More advanced divers might choose a live-aboard experience, such as on Nai’a, that navigates through the stunning reefs of the Bligh Water and Koro Sea.
+More advanced divers might choose a live-aboard experience that navigates through the stunning reefs of the Bligh Water and Koro Sea.

 Get your adrenaline pumping on a river rafting tour